vmilitaru/eVenture-server/README.md

 7. Select the `Hobby Dev - Free` plan and click `Submit Order Form`.

-8. Click the link to `Heroku Postgres`, this will open a new tab.
+8. Click the link to `Heroku Postgres`, this will open a new tab and under the _Settings_ tab you will be able to view your credentials.

 ## Configuring Cloudinary

 9. Go to [cloudinary](http://cloudinary.com/) and sign up for a free account.

 10. To configure the cloudinary object you will need to add your cloudinary credentials such as `Cloud name`, `API Key` and `API Secret` displayed in the _Dashboard_ tab as enviroment variables.

 11. Make sure that on your cloudinary account you have an _upload-preset_ called `event-setups`.It is basically the place where you want to store the uploaded images.
 You can always change the _upload-preset_ name into something else but once you do that you need to update as well the cloudinary function that sits in the models folder to matches the new _upload-preset_ name.